“The Three Graces” – Circa 1910

 After 1920 and the birth of his daughter, he passed a competition to be a drawing teacher in the schools of the City of Paris.
 He has a job at the School of Applied Arts , to teach “the flower” which is his specialty even if he has painted many other genres.

 He has three afternoons of classes, which left him free time to paint.
-It was at this time that he starts making designs for wallpaper and fabrics for dresses.
-Around 1927, he finds a manufacturer of dress fabrics who regularly takes designs from him, securing him a steady monthly salary.
+It was at this time that he began to make designs for wallpaper and dress fabrics.
+Around 1927, he found a dress fabric manufacturer who regularly took designs from him, ensuring him a regular monthly salary.

 He exhibits his paintings twice a year at the Georges Petit gallery in Paris.

 He loved his job and was very active, but earning money didn’t matter to him.
-Whenever he could, he escaped from Paris to the countryside, to his house in Hauterive, in Yonne or he cultivated flowers of all kinds there in an artistic disorder; he spent his time there, happy.
+Whenever he could, he escaped from Paris to the countryside, to his house in Hauterive, in the Yonne, where he cultivated flowers of all kinds in an artistic disorder; he spent his time there, happy.